 FIRE!
 Sexual assault peer educators are a collective of Western Michigan University students committed to educating their peers and others in the WMU community about sexual assault risk reduction and prevention.
 FIRE’s vision is to create a campus culture that actively and effectively responds to sexual assault in an attempt to eradicate it from the WMU campus and ultimately, society at large.
 Our program provides education on support services for survivors and strategies for ending sexual assault on our campus and in our community.

-Our program goals are:
+Our program goals are to:

-Our broader goals are:
+Our broader goals are to:

 - Educate faculty and staff on issues related to sexual assault.

 - Advocate for funding of comprehensive and accessible on-campus and community services for survivors.

 - Encourage training of all campus law enforcement on gender-based violence.

 - Form partnerships with local victim service programs and criminal justice agencies.